| 5 min read

 Top-Level Hookup is Tedious, Time-Consuming, Subject to Errors and Spec Changes

 The third phase of design—hooking all those blocks together into the top-level chip—is a rote task in comparison.
 This might seem like a simple step, and it’s not rocket science, but it is a significant effort.
 Consider, for example, an SoC with 400 block instances, with an average of 100 ports each.
 That means that 40,000 connections must be made to interconnect them.
-Clearly, it would be a long and tedious task for a designer to type 40,000 connections in a text editor to create the top-level register-transfer-level (RTL) description.
+It would be a long and tedious task for a designer to type 40,000 connections in a text editor to create the top-level register-transfer-level (RTL) description.

-I’m sure that you’re now crying “but buses!” and, of course, wherever a group of ports forms a multi-bit bus then specifying the connections is much easier.
-On the other hand, large chips are hierarchical and so there are actually multiple levels of assembly required to end up with your complete chip.
+I’m sure that you’re now crying “But buses!” and, of course, wherever a group of ports forms a multi-bit bus specifying the connections is much easier.
+On the other hand, large chips are hierarchical so there are multiple levels of assembly required to end up with your complete chip.
 A single signal running from a leaf-level block up to the top level and then back down to another leaf block might go through a dozen or more connections and renames.
 Just keeping track of all this is a non-trivial part of the effort.

-Similar but different signal and bus names exacerbate the problem.
+Similar but different signals and bus names exacerbate the problem.
 Multiple instantiations of a block generally connect to signal names that differ only in prefixes or suffixes.
 Again, it’s hard to keep all of this in mind when typing in connections by hand.
 Mistakes are bound to happen, due to confusion over similar names as well as accidental typos.
 Every mistake is a design bug that must be triggered and detected in simulation, fixed, and then re-simulated to confirm correctness.

 Automation for Block Integration and Chip Assembly